unoplatform/uno.extensions/doc/How-Tos/DependencyInjection/DependencyInjection-setup.md

                 .Build();
         }
     ```
-3. Get & use an instance of the registered service
+3. Leverage constructor injection to use an instance of the registered service
-    * You can now retrieve this service in its instantiated form from anywhere in the application such as a view model:
+    * Create a new view model class that will use the functionality offered by your service.
+Add a constructor with a parameter of the same type as the service interface you defined earlier:
     ```cs
         public class MainViewModel
         {
-            private IUserProfilePictureService userPhotoService;
+            private readonly IUserProfilePictureService userPhotoService;

-            public MainViewModel()
+            public MainViewModel(IUserProfilePictureService userPhotoService)
             {
-                userPhotoService = (Application.Current as App).Host.Services.GetService<IUserProfilePictureService>();
+                this.userPhotoService = userPhotoService;
             }
         }
     ```
+    * For the dependency injection framework to handle instantiation of the service as a constructor argument, you must also register your view model with the IServiceProvider:
+    ```cs
+        public IHost Host { get; private set; }

+        public App()
+        {
+            Host = UnoHost
+                .CreateDefaultBuilder()
+                .ConfigureServices(services =>
+				{
+					// Register your services below
+					services.AddSingleton<IUserProfilePictureService, UserProfilePictureService>();
+                    // Register view model below
+                    services.AddTransient<MainViewModel>();
+				})
+                .Build();
+        }
+    ```
-    * Now, `MainViewModel` has access to the functionality provided by your resolved service implementation:
+    * Now, `MainViewModel` has access to the functionality provided by the resolved implementation of your service:
     ```cs
         byte[] profilePhotoBytes = await userPhotoService.GetAsync();
     ```